tutebatti/publadjust/README.md

 # publadjust
-This shell script for Linux facilitates the adjustment of publications in form of pdfs.
+This shell script for Linux facilitates the adjustment of academic publications in form of pdfs.

-The different features of the script are based on and require installation of:
+The different features of the script are based on and require:
 * pdftk (https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/)
 * pagelabels-py (https://github.com/lovasoa/pagelabels-py)

+Thanks!

 There are several functions which the script can be started with.
 It then leads the user through an interactive text based menu in the terminal.

-### Split and Merge for independent processing odd and even pages
+### Split and Merge for independent processing of odd and even pages

 The script is able to split pdf files into four files:
 1. all pages up to page x,